owulveryck/owulveryck.github.io/content/post/20210329-remarkable.md

 As I do not want anything difficult to maintain, I am generating a self-signed certificate that I am embedding on both the client and the server with the new `embed` command of the Go language.

 I also implement a mutual authentication mechanism.
 Therefore, only a known client can connect to the server.
-The certificate is generated per build.
+The certificate is generated per build (via a set of `go:generate` commands).
 Therefore, if you want to enhance security, it is your responsibility to generate new binaries, and to store them in a safe place, somewhere on your computer (as they contain the certificate).
 I agree that it's not the most secure option, but it is good enough for most use cases.

 ### Generating the certificate